Navigation Rules On Line

 This means you cannot have the sidelights below the sheer

-line of the hull on a boat configured for international rules.
+line of the hull on a boat configured for international OR inland rules.
 I

-repeat, on boats configured for inland rules you can use bullseye type
+repeat, on boats configured for inland rules you cannot use bullseye type

 Lights must not be obstructed by